 - Weekday testing doesn't interfere with weekend work or family obligations.

 - Students don’t have to find transportation or locate an unfamiliar testing site.

 - Student test in a familiar location with familiar staff.

 By giving all students access to this globally recognized college admission test, the program creates a college-going culture in schools.
 SAT School Day lets students use College Board programs for college access, including college application fee waivers and Student Search Service®.

 PSAT 10 for Sophomores

-Beginning in the 2016-17 school year, the PSAT 10 will be offered to all 10th graders in the spring, at no cost.
-The citywide test administration window is March 12−23, 2018.
+The PSAT 10 is offered to all 10th graders in the spring, at no cost.

 Like SAT School Day, offering all students the PSAT 10 creates a college-going culture and expands college access by:

 - Giving students early exposure to this type of assessment

 - Encouraging conversation in school and at home about college planning

 - Identifying students likely to succeed in AP

 - Connecting test takers to scholarship and recognition programs

 - Connecting test takers to colleges, through Student Search Service

 Note: The PSAT/NMSQT and the PSAT 10 are the same test, offered at different times of year.
 The PSAT/NMSQT is only offered in the fall.
 The National Merit Scholarship Program uses only the PSAT/NMSQT―not the PSAT 10―to screen candidates for scholarships.

 Resources for Educators

 - For Educators: Find information, tools, and resources to prepare students for the assessments and get them ready for college.

 - Accessing Scores: Learn how to access scores on the integrated score reporting portal and get important news about benchmarks and percentiles.

 - SAT School Day: Learn how SAT School Day works, and watch a video about how it benefits students.

 Resources for Students and Parents

 - Khan Academy: Every student worldwide can access high-quality test practice for free.
 Get the inside scoop on the SAT, and build your personalized practice plan today.